Reggino/chromecaster/README.md

 ## Note

-- Only use -c parameter when multiple Chromecasts are on the network.
+- Only use -c parameter when multiple Chromecasts exist on the network.

 ## Download 1.0.0